mnottale/beyond/README.md

 Note that a writer of a directory can set it's content to anything, potentially unlinking files she does not have access to.

+Aditionally, you can create groups of users and add read permission to the group.

+To create a group, use:

+    xattr -w beyond.creategroup <groupname> mountpoint/

+replacing <groupname> with the name you want to give to the group.

+Then you can add the group through its alias to the readers of a file or directory;

+    xattr -w beyond.addreader <groupname> mountpoint/some/file

+The members of a group are its readers.
+To add a user key to the group, simply run;

+    xattr -w beyond.addreader <username> mountpoint/beyond:<groupname>

+the `beyond:something` is a special file at the root that allows pointing to a specific block by its alias or address.

 ## Future features and goals

   - Caching layer for faster usage